tw-autodesk/copilot-test/README.md

 ## Getting Started

 For reference, here's the prompt I've been using.
-This prompt generated the two files in the "generated-code" directory.
+Variations of this prompt generated the two files in the "generated-code" directory.
 This directory contains a working test file for the basic example and a broken test file for the complex example.

 ```
 I have provided a .ts file (file1: merge-transform-and-send.ts) without a corresponding .test.ts file.